Pikuach nefesh: Fasting

 On Yom Kippur, the fast preferably may only be broken if one is advised by a physician not to fast, and then consults a rabbi regarding the physician's advice.
 The general practice is to eat only as much as is necessary in order to satisfy one's needs.
 If one is advised by a physician not to fast, but is unable to consult a rabbi, one should eat in accordance with the physician's advice.

 If one senses they may have a health problem that may be aggravated by fasting, but no physicians or rabbis are available to give advice, they should use their own judgment, and are permitted to refrain from fasting.
+A pivotal principle is that The Heart Knows its Own Bitterness, based on tractate Yoma in the Babylonian Talmud.
 In such cases, one must not delay eating in order to speak with the appropriate authority, or feel guilty for eating in this situation.

 One who must eat on Yom Kippur is required to eat only as much as is necessary to avoid aggravating a medical condition.
 Fasting, as much as possible, takes priority over prayer (and thus more should not be eaten merely to enable one to attend synagogue or pray with more concentration).
 All blessings normally recited before and after eating are recited as usual.

 Fasts other than Yom Kippur are viewed more leniently.
 Anyone who feels unable to fast is permitted to break the fast without consulting a physician or rabbi.

 On all fasts, one who is taking a medication for any reason is permitted to use food or water as necessary to aid in taking the medication.
 If the medication has instructions to consume food or beverage with the medication, one is not permitted to fast, and they need not further consult a physician or rabbi.

 A person who becomes severely dehydrated during any fast shall consume sufficient fluids to restore their body to normal hydration levels.